-UNIT 3: GENERAL APPROACH TO DRAFTING DELEGATED POWERS TO LEGISLATE
+UNIT 3 GENERAL APPROACH TO DRAFTING DELEGATED POWERS TO LEGISLATE

-- 3.1 Introduction - 3.2 Learning Outcomes - 3.3 How We Might Approach the Drafting of Delegated Powers - 3.3.1 Are There Matters which should be Expressly Authorised? - 3.3.2 Other Factors that can Influence the Drafting of Delegated Powers - 3.3.3 General Legislation that may Affect the Drafting of Delegated Powers - 3.4 Summary - 3.5 References/Further Reading - 3.6 Possible Answers to Self-Assessment Exercises
+- 3.1 Introduction - 3.2 Intended Learning Outcomes - 3.3 How We Might Approach the Drafting of Delegated Powers - 3.3.1 Are There Matters which should be Expressly Authorised? - 3.3.2 Other Factors that can Influence the Drafting of Delegated Powers - 3.3.3 General Legislation that may affect the Drafting of Delegated Powers - 3.4 Summary - 3.5 References/Further Readings/Web Resources - 3.6 Possible Answers to Self-Assessment Exercise(s)

+In the last unit, we learnt about delegated powers.
+You should now be able to explain when legislative powers need to be delegated.
 This unit focuses on the general approach to drafting delegated powers to legislate.
 The unit is designed to enable you to develop a systematic approach to follow when preparing delegated powers.
 Although the unit focuses on legislative powers, some of the techniques under discussion are relevant too when you are conferring executive powers.